 Asparagus, beans, some other plant-based foods, and mushrooms are also sources of purines, but research suggests that these do not trigger gout attacks and do not impact uric acid levels.

 Various epidemiological studies have shown that purine-rich vegetables, whole grains, nuts and legumes, and less sugary fruits, coffee, and vitamin C supplements lower blood uric acid levels, but do not decrease the risk of gout, whereas red meat, fructose-containing beverages, and alcohol increase the risk.

-Uric acid's role in gout has been clearly defined and understood.
+The role of uric acid in gout has been clearly defined and understood.
 As a result of this and the wide availability of relevant medications, gout is a very controllable form of arthritis.